ruanyf/loppo/docs/template-variables.md

 - For regular `.md` file, `option.content` is its markdown content.
 - For the root directory (`docs` directory), `option.content` is the content of `README.md` under the project root directory (not `docs` directory)。If no `README.md`，`option.content` is an empty string.
 - For sub-directories, `option.content` is all `.md` files and sub-directories directly under it.

+### option.isHomepage

+`option.isHomepage` is a boolean value to indicate whether on not the current page is the homepage of the site.

 ### option.page_title